20 soccer drills for coaches and players 2026

 ➔ Fun rating: 3’5/5

-➔ Number of players needed: Two players and a goal
+➔ Number of players needed: Two players and a goalkeeper

-Probably no one has ever mastered precision long passing combined with excellent vision the way Xabi Alonso, former Spain national team, Real Sociedad, Liverpool, Real Madrid and Bayern Munich player, did.
-What he did was crazy.
+Probably no one has ever mastered precision long passing, combined with excellent vision, as well as Xabi Alonso, former player of the Spanish national team, Real Sociedad, Liverpool, Real Madrid, or Bayern Munich.
+His was crazy.

 The deep pass

 Working the deep pass is not easy.
-First, because performing filtered passes through a defence requires a lot of peripheral vision, a lot of understanding of the game, and the quality to execute the ball at the right speed and through the right space.
-To practice this last part, we think a great idea is this one from The Football Clinic in this video:
+First of all, because playing through a defense requires a lot of peripheral vision, a lot of understanding of the game, and the quality to execute the ball at the right speed and through the right space.
+To practice this last part, we think a great idea is the one presented by La Clínica del Fútbol in this video:

-Although it is not optimal, the fictitious defenders can be replaced by cones, and with them you can represent the positions of a defence between which you have to filter passes.
+Although not ideal, the dummy defenders can be replaced by cones, and with them you can represent the positions of a defense between which you have to filter passes.

 ➔ Level of the exercise: Difficult

-➔ Number of players needed: Minimum of four players
+➔ Number of players required: Minimum of four players

 ➔ Equipment needed: Ball and dummies/cones

-A master of the deep pass – and so many other things – is Spanish player Alexia Putellas, a double Ballon d’Or winner, as well as the star of FC Barcelona and the Spanish national team.
+A master of the deep pass – and so many other things – is Spain’s Alexia Putellas, a double Ballon d’Or winner, as well as an absolute star of FC Barcelona and the Spanish national team.
 Here’s a compilation of her best moves, including a few out-of-this-world passes into space.

 Control and passing

-To work on the science of passing with one or two touches maximum, a basic pillar of the positional play of the teams of the school of football created under the wing of Johan Cruyff, we bring you one of the players who has interpreted it best in recent years: Sergi Busquets.
-Three exercises in one to improve control and passing in this Fútbol Emotion video
+To work on the science of passing with one or two touches maximum, a basic pillar of the positional play of the teams of the school created under the wing of Johan Cruyff, we bring you one of the players who have best interpreted it in recent years: Sergi Busquets.
+Three exercises in one to improve control and passing in this Fútbol Emotion video.

-➔ Number of players needed: One (plus a passer)
+➔ Number of players needed: One (plus a pin)

 ➔ Equipment needed: Ball and cones